Atascadero in San Luis Obispo County, California — The American West (Pacific Coastal)

 Secretary of State under Thomas Jefferson, Father of the U.S. Constitution, sponsored the Bill of Rights, fourth President of the United States (1809-1817).

-"It will be of little avail to the people that the laws are made of their own choice if the laws be so voluminous that they cannot be read, or so incoherent that they cannot be understood."
+"It will be of little avail to the people that the laws are made of

 The Legacy Of The Founding Fathers